franklin-wang/franklin-wang.github.io/index.md

 ---

 <p style="text-align: center;"><strong>howdy!</strong></p>
 I'm Franklin, a first-year Astronomy Ph.D. student at Texas A&M. I'm currently working with Professor [Jonelle Walsh](https://jonellewalsh.weebly.com/) on making stellar dynamical mass measurements of supermassive black holes.
 In broad strokes, I'm interested in black hole evolution: I want to see how estimates of black hole masses can provide insight into how they grow over cosmic time.
+You can read more about my research [here](https://franklin-wang.github.io/research.html).

+...side projects?

+On top of research, I am passionate about scientific outreach.